sabbelasichon/typo3_encore/README.md

 ## How to use

-1. First of all install Webpack encore as stated in the [documentation](https://symfony.com/doc/current/frontend.html).
+1. First of all install Webpack Encore as stated in the [documentation](https://symfony.com/doc/current/frontend.html).
 You should really be able to use all of the things described in the documentation.
 Like Sass-Loader, Vue-Loader etc. These things are completely independent from this little extension.